 Other plants that will give a good display in a cool greenhouse are antirrhinum, brachycome, Campanula isophylla, of trailing habit and useful for growing over the edge of a shelf or in a hanging basket; Campanula pyramidalis, the chimney bellflower, with wide-open pale blue flowers borne on erect stems from 5-6 ft. in height, and clarkia sown in the fall will flower freely the following spring.
 There are annual and biennial stocks (matthiola) which may be sown at different times of the year to provide color and delicious fragrance for many weeks.

-These are but a few of the flowering plants easily raised from seed which are so welcome in the cool greenhouse throughout the year.
+These are but a few of the flowering plants easily raised from seed which is so welcome in the cool greenhouse throughout the year.

 How to use Annual and Biennial flowers